 The profile of the Governance Block for deposit is a subset of the available elements.
 The names are selected to be meaningful for deposit.

 The Description Attribute is expected to be many lines of text that will make use of the Record Extension capability to allow multiple paragraphs.
-This will correspond to the legal preamble of the deposit.
+This will correspond to the preamble of the deposit.

 There is only one Governance Block per data file so there is no Block ID field in the Governance Block Descriptor Record.
 Reference to the Governance block from the Basic Administrative Unit Block is assumed.